Dennis Farina: Film and TV career

 In a departure from his usual parts, he had a leading-man role, co-starring with Bette Midler, in the romantic comedy That Old Feeling (1997), directed by Carl Reiner.

 Farina won an American Comedy Award for his performance in Get Shorty, and starred in the television sitcom In-Laws from 2002 until 2003.
 He appeared in the 2002 film Stealing Harvard, a comedy where he played a tough-talking, overprotective father-in-law.
 He had comic roles opposite Ed Harris and Helen Hunt in the HBO production of Empire Falls in 2005, and opposite Alan Rickman in the 2008 Bottle Shock.

-Working as a voice-actor beginning in early 2005, he provided the voice of aging boxer-turned-superhero Wildcat on Justice League Unlimited.
-In early 2013, he voiced the father of Daffy Duck's girlfriend on The Looney Tunes Show, and played himself in an April 13, 2014, episode of the animated series Family Guy called "The Most Interesting Man in the World," aired posthumously, one of his final acting roles.
+Working as a voice-actor beginning in 2005, he provided the voice of aging boxer-turned-superhero Wildcat on Justice League Unlimited.
+In 2013, he voiced the father of Daffy Duck's girlfriend on The Looney Tunes Show, and the character Riggs on Doc McStuffins.
+He also played himself in an episode of Family Guy called "The Most Interesting Man in the World," which would be his final television acting role that aired posthumously in 2014.

 In 2004, producers of the television series Law & Order hired him as Detective Joe Fontana, following the death of longtime cast member Jerry Orbach.
 Farina stayed on the show for two seasons.
-In May 2006, it was announced he was leaving Law & Order for other projects, including the 2007 You Kill Me opposite Ben Kingsley and the 2008 What Happens in Vegas with Cameron Diaz and Ashton Kutcher.
+In 2006, he left Law & Order for other projects, including the 2007 feature You Kill Me opposite Ben Kingsley and the 2008 What Happens in Vegas with Cameron Diaz and Ashton Kutcher.

-His role of Detective Lt.
-Mike Torello on Crime Story was as a Chicago police officer, assigned to the U.S. Justice Department.
-Farina's Law & Order character, Detective Fontana, worked for Chicago Homicide before his transfer to the NYPD.
-Fontana shared a number of other characteristics with the actor who played him since they came from the same Chicago neighborhood, attended the same parochial school and had the same tastes in clothes and music and were fans of the Chicago Cubs.